-- 1. The bat must be a baseball bat which meets Little League specifications and standards as noted in this rule.
-It shall be a smooth, rounded stick and made of wood or of material and color tested and proved acceptable to Little League standards. - Beginning with the 2018 season, non-wood and laminated bats used in the Majors and Minors, shall bear the USA Baseball logo signifying that the bat meets the USABat - USA Baseball's Youth Bat Performance Standard.
-All BPF - 1.15 bats will be prohibited in the Majors and Minors beginning with the 2018 season.
-Additionally, starting in 2018, the bat diameter shall not exceed 2/8 inches for these divisions of play.
+- The bat must be a baseball bat which meets Little League specifications and standards as noted in this rule.
+It shall be a smooth, rounded stick and made of wood or of material and color tested and proved acceptable to Little League standards. - 2.
+Non-wood and laminated bats used in the Majors, Minors and Coach-Pitch shall bear the USA Baseball logo signifying that the bat meets the USABat USA Baseball's Youth Bat Performance Standard.
+All BPF 1.15 bats will be prohibited in the Majors, Minors and Coach-Pitch beginning with the 2018 season.
+Additionally, starting in 2018, the bat diameter shall not exceed 21⁄2 inches for these divisions of play.
 Additional information is available at LittleLeague.org/batinfo.

-Majors and Minors Divisions
+Majors, Minors and Coach-Pitch Divisions

-• A bat shall not be more than 33 inches in length; nor more than 2/8 inches in diameter, and if wood, not less than fifteen sixteenths (15/16) inches in diameter (7/8 inch for bats less than 30") at its smallest part.
+A bat shall not be more than 33 inches in length; nor more than 2/8 inches in diameter, and if wood, not less than fifteen sixteenths (15/16) inches in diameter (7/8 inch for bats less than 30") at its smallest part.
 Wood bats taped or fitted with a sleeve may not exceed sixteen (16) inches from the small end.